tglander/docs/articles/quickstart/native/android/07-authorization.md

 The rule will run every time a user attempts to authenticate.
 If the user has a valid `email` and the email's domain is `admin.com`, the user will be granted the `user` and `admin` roles.
 On any other case, the user will be granted a simple `user` role.
 This new claim is saved in the *id_token* under the `https://access.control/roles` name, which you will have to check on your app.

 ::: note
-Feel free to customize the required conditions and the different roles to grant on each of them.
-You can define more roles other than `admin` and `user`, depending on your product requirements.
-There is a restriction on the naming of the claims, please read [this article](https://auth0.com/docs/rules/current#hello-world) for more context about Rules.
+Feel free to customize the conditions and the roles to grant on each of them.
+You can define as many roles as your project requires, beyond `admin` and `user`.
+There are some restrictions on the naming of the claims detailed in the [rules documentation](/rules/#hello-world).
 :::